bootdotdev/blog/content/jobs/breaking-into-tech-hard-mode.md

 | Data Analyst        | 1.1%                      |
 | AI Engineer         | 1.5%                      |

-There _clearly_ aren't five times more data analysts in the world there there are frontend developers (right?!?!).
-I think it's safe to assume the data analysts simply don't hang out on Stack Overflow very much.
+The relationship between backend, frontend and fullstack all feels reasonable, but I _really doubt_ there are 4x more frontend developers in the US than data analysts (right?!?).
+It seems more likely that data analysts simply don't hang out on Stack Overflow.
 So, I'm going to mostly ignore this data, except as another source to show the relationship between frontend, backend, and fullstack developers, which I _do_ think is fairly accurate.

 ## Which skills should I be learning?